 One aspect of this assignment is to give Kaitinana graduates an incentive to gain practical experience and to integrate and apply everything they have learnt and experienced through their MA-URI training.
 By sharing the gifts of MA-URI with people in many different places, not just locally, but in ever-widening circles, they are given opportunities to expand their mental, emotional and spiritual capacity, their personal focuses and visions and in this process discover new purposes and ways to share the gifts of MA-URI with others.

-Another aspect and purpose of this assignment is to encourage graduates from the Kaitinana training to ‘walk their talk’ and through their actions and dedication to connect with every aspect of the Navigator philosophy that lies at the core of our MA-URI approach to life!
+Another aspect and purpose of this assignment is to encourage graduates to ‘walk their talk’ and through their actions and dedication to connect with every aspect of the Navigator philosophy that lies at the core of our MA-URI approach to life!
 This means that graduates now need to step into the Flow of life, get ON THE MOVE and begin to follow the rhythm of the outgoing tide and the incoming tide of their Destiny (like it is illustrated by every stroke we apply over the back of a person during bodywork sessions).
 So, it is an opportunity for graduates to literally go beyond familiar waters, ‘beyond the reef’ to discover what it takes to fulfill what their pathway in MA-URI is designed to fulfill.
 And it is an opportunity to discover what it means to fully live by the principles of the Navigator – and not just wear the T-shirt with fine slogans!

 GRADUATION DIPLOMA and PERMANENT PRACTICE LICENSE